 Common Medications: Anti-inflammatory drugs like aspirin or ibuprofen can reduce joint swelling.
 Mild pain relievers like Tylenol can also help with swelling.
 Such treatments are usually the initial mode of treatment in knee OA.

 These oral supplements may relieve pain associated with OA.
 Becasue these molecules are naturally found in joint cartilage, supplements can help restore normal cartilage structure and function.
 The positive effects associated with these drugs can take a few months, so these options cannot be relied on for immediate relief.
 You can find supplements that are over-the-counter.
 Side effects to be aware of are headaches, nausea, vomiting, and reactions of the skin.

 Corticosteroids can be injected into the joint when pain and swelling are moderate to severe.
 These drugs are strong anti-inflammatory agents and can be very useful in improving the mechanics of the joint.

 These hormones, produced by the adrenal glands, provide pain relief in addition to reducing inflammation.
 However, pain relief is only short-term, so multiple injections are required for this treatment.
 A downside to this treatment is that swelling can actually be worse immediately after the injection, and there is potential for long-term damage to the joint as well as infection.

 Viscosupplementation with Hyaluronic Acid

-A total or partial knee arthroplasty replaces the severely damaged knee joint cartilage with metal and plastic.
+If the knee joint cartilage is severely damaged, a total or partial arthroplasty may be needed.
+This procedure replaces the cartilage with metal and plastic.